LuoWenting99/AEEAssign1/README.md

+# AAE6102 Assignment 1
-# The Hong Kong Polytechnic University
+**The Hong Kong Polytechnic University
 **Department of Aeronautical and Aviation Engineering**
 **2024/25 Semester 2**
 **AAE6102 Satellite Communication and Navigation**